 General Information: Shin Kaikatei Izumi (新海花亭いずみ) is an onsen ryokan located on the west side of Shizuoka’s Izu Peninsula.
 The peninsula is famous for its jagged coast on the east and the hot spring resorts Ito and Atami Onsen.
 In the south, you will find Shimoda, another famous white sand beach in Japan with beautiful beach onsen, and in the west, you have Dogashima, an island with dramatic volcanic rock formations and caves.

-Romantic Ryokan Stay: This beautiful onsen ryokan offers modern and traditional style rooms with views of Suruga Bay.
+Romantic Ryokan Stay: This beautiful onsen ryokan offers modern and traditional-style rooms with views of Suruga Bay.
 Experience everything from rooms with Tatami, wearing Yukata, sleeping on a Futon, and soaking in your private onsen bath.
 You can choose between 8 different room types, and except for the cheapest one, they are all equipped with an open-air onsen on the balcony.
 This onsen is also specialized in serving traditional Japanese course meals called Kaiseki and their chef got several Michelin Stars.
 Of course, you will also find public onsen facilities with an open-air bath.

-Access: You can take the Tokaido-Sanyo Shinkansen until Mishima Station but have to continue the journey by bus.
+Access: You can take the Tokaido-Sanyo Shinkansen to Mishima Station but have to continue the journey by bus.
 It is a 1.5-hour bus ride until the onsen.
 Get off at Toriko bus stop you will be right in front of the onsen ryokan.

 Price: From 20,000円 (about $183 or 163€) for 2 people per night for the cheaper rooms with rotenburo.
 However, if you pay more you will get the nice onsen you can see in the picture.